This page explains MACD crossover and common trading strategies based on it.

 Besides being more lagged, this approach is not much different from the previous one.
 Smoothing the MACD line using the Signal line eliminates some losing crossovers, but creates a few others from the previously winning ones.
 Furthermore, it gets you into good trends even later.
 Conclusions are the same as with basic MACD zero line crossovers: very hard to make it work without additional improvements.

-3. MACD zero line crossovers with waiting for confirmation
+3. MACD zero line crossovers with confirmation

 Alternatively you can improve the MACD zero line crossover strategy by waiting for the first correction after the MACD has crossed the zero line.
 While sometimes this correction will enable you to get a better entry price and smaller risk, in some other cases the first correction never comes and you won't get into the position – unfortunately these are usually the cases when the pure MACD zero line crossover would have been profitable.
 Sometimes the first correction will evolve into a trend reversal and you will lose.